AVividLight/SRoguelike/Distributable/Worlds/README.txt

-Unzip and place on running user's Desktop.
+Unzip and place on active user's Desktop.